TaratorMusic/TaratorMusic/README.md

 ## Upcoming Features:

-### Increased Speed

-The app experience will be noticeably faster, after i switch certain parts of the code to Golang, like the audio player, download section and the rich presence.

 ### Personalised Song Recommendations

-You will be able to get special song recommendations based on what song you have listened to, and for how long.
+You will be able to get special song recommendations based on what songs you have listened to, and for how long.

 ### Immense Playlist Control